 Reason: For this standard, the visitors were referred to the educational audit form used by the education provider for approving and monitoring practice placements.
-At the visit, the programme team stated that they would expect this policy to be considered within the audit.
 However, from this document, the visitors could not see how this document is being used to ensure that all placement providers have equality and diversity policies in place.
-The visitors noted that this could be a particular issue for placements at private providers which are less likely to have these policies in place.
 As such, the visitors require further evidence as to how the education provider will utilise this audit tool to ensure that placement providers have equality and diversity policies in relation to students, together with an indication of how these will be implemented and monitored.